xddxdd/blog/source/_posts/en/article/modify-computer/reverse-engineered-linux-driver-for-hp-omen-macro-keys.lantian/index.md

 # Download

 I uploaded the modified module to <https://github.com/xddxdd/hp-omen-linux-module>.
 Those changes related to this post can be found at <https://github.com/xddxdd/hp-omen-linux-module/commit/macro_keys>.

+Or, you can directly integrate the macro key function (and keyboard backlight function) to the kernel by applying this patch: <https://github.com/xddxdd/nur-packages/blob/master/pkgs/linux-xanmod-lantian/patches/0004-hp-omen-fourzone.patch>